 Skip to main content

-What is Character Consistency?
+What is Multiple Character Consistency?

-A recurring character in an Autopilot video
+Recurring characters in an Autopilot video

 On the Track page, you would click into Character, just above the timeline.
 From there, you'll see a few options: